 Everyone, including your customers, knows that support volumes have increased to unprecedented levels and that quick response times may not be available.
 Once they do get through to your team, your customers will want to be thorough about their situation and how you can help them.
 They don’t want to get off the phone or live chat too quickly and feel that their issue wasn’t resolved.

 Your customers want to be heard, especially now.
 Give your support team permission to take more time to listen when helping customers.
 Your customers will be well served and they will appreciate the time your team took to help them.
 This will help retain them in the long-term.
+It is also important that you're able to serve your prospects, customers, and partners across different channels, which is where a hosted contact center can come in handy.

 4)Create new payment alternatives